- 1 API versions supported

 TTL should be specified depending on the performance of the server where X-Payments is installed.
 The recommended value is 120 seconds.

-Use the latest TLSv1.2, since the previous protocols and implementations contain security vulnerabilities, and thus must not be used according to PA-DSS.
+Use the latest TLSv1.2, since the previous protocols and implementations contain security vulnerabilities, and thus must not be used according to PCI DSS.

 Data types used: